andriyg76/dbtricks/README.md

 For more compact files names numbering are done wit a 36 base numbering sysem 0-9a-z.

-For mysql dumps files should be numbered without schema ``00001_<tabley>_00001.sql``
+For mysql dumps files numbered without schema ``00001_<tabley>_00001.sql``

-Mysql dumps should be prepared with a mysqldump options --skip-opt
+Mysql dumps have to be prepared with a mysqldump options --skip-opt

-The files for table data are numbered uniquely, and first, order number assign is stored in .pgtricks file.
+The files for table data are numbered uniquely and table order number is stored persistantly in .pgtricks file.

 Backed up files can be used to re-create the database: